ternaris/rosbags/docs/topics/rosbag1.rst

    from rosbags.rosbag1 import Writer from rosbags.typesys import Stores, get_typestore

-   # Create a typestore and get the string class.
+   # Create a typestore for the desired ROS release and get the string class.
-   typestore = get_typestore(Stores.LATEST)
+   typestore = get_typestore(Stores.ROS1_NOETIC)
    String = typestore.types['std_msgs/msg/String']

    # Create writer instance and open for writing.